redwoodjs/redwood/docs/docs/storage.md

 }
 ```

-Types of Storage Adapters
+### Types of Storage Adapters
-MemoryStorage: This adapter stores files in memory, making it ideal for temporary storage needs or testing scenarios.
-It offers faster access times but does not persist data across application restarts.

-We build in two storage adapters:
+There are currently two storage adapters:

 - [FileSystemStorage](https://github.com/redwoodjs/redwood/blob/main/packages/storage/src/adapters/FileSystemStorage/FileSystemStorage.ts) - This adapter interacts with the file system, enabling the storage of files on disk.
 - [MemoryStorage](https://github.com/redwoodjs/redwood/blob/main/packages/storage/src/adapters/MemoryStorage/MemoryStorage.ts) - this adapter stores files in memory, making it ideal for temporary storage needs or testing scenarios.
 It offers faster access times but does not persist data across application restarts.